Facial Pain Treatment

-Trigeminal neuralgia (TN) is a condition that causes sudden and severe pain in parts of the face.
-TN is caused by a problem with the trigeminal nerve, which is a nerve that runs from the brain to the face.
+Trigeminal neuralgia (TN) is a disease that leads to sudden and acute pain in some areas of the face.
+TN results from a complication with the trigeminal nerve – a nerve that runs from the brain to the face.

 What are the symptoms of trigeminal neuralgia?

-TN causes sharp and stabbing pain in the cheek, lower face, or around the eye.
-The pain lasts a few seconds to a few minutes, and usually happens on only 1 side of the face.
+TN results in sharp and stinging pain in the cheek, lower face, or surrounding the eye.
+The pain persists for a few seconds to a few minutes, and normally occurs on just 1 side of the face.
 TN can also cause muscle spasms in the face that happen at the same time as the pain.
 Most people with TN have repeated episodes of pain.

 - Touching the face